sharptree/vscode-autoscript-deploy/README.md

 - Initial configuration must be done by a user in the administrative group defined by `ADMINGROUP` `MAXVARS` entry.
 Typically this is `MAXADMIN`.

 ## Release Notes
+### 1.0.4

+- Added Python support.
+- Added deployment tracking.
+-
 ### 1.0.3

-- Added context support
+- Added context support.
-- Added automatic upgrade path support
+- Added automatic upgrade path support.

 ### 1.0.2

 - Removed check for Java version due to permission issues checking Maximo JVM information.

 ### 1.0.1